For new entrepreneurs thinking about starting a business, the first thing that comes to mind is a business plan.

 What is a business plan in simple words?

-In simple terms, A business plan is a narrative that outlines the strategy a business will use to generate profit.
+In simple terms, a business plan is a narrative that outlines the strategy a business will use to generate profit.

 Why Is It Important To Understand Business Plans?